-Freerslev Kotel is a farm with 200+ meat breed cattle plus heifers and calves.
+Freerslev Kotel is a farm with 200 meat breed cattle.
 The farm is owned and run by Erik and Inge, who live on the farm.
 Our 5 children are either studying or working and living in their own homes.

-Until end of July 2017 the farm was filled with Jersey milking cows.
-Now the livestock consist of meat cattle – wheat are which are cross breeds between Jersey, Danish Bluewhite and Angus.
-The next generation of crossbreeds are then crossed with Angus which gives the best meat flavour and structure.
-The herds are kept free range in stables where there are constant access till fodder, water and spaces for ruminating and rest.
-Throughout the summer all animals are on pasture – except for the big bulls.
-The grazing season for cows in Denmark is typically from May to October (weather dependent)
+The farm had over 350 Jersey milking cows until July 2017.
+Now the livestock consist of meat cattle –they are which are cross breed between Jersey, Danish Bluewhite and Angus.
+The next generation of crossbreeds are then crossed with Angus which gives a magnificent meat flavour and structure.
+The herds are kept free range in stables at winter time.
+They have constant access till fodder, water and spaces for ruminating and rest.
+Throughout the summer the animals are on pasture – except for the big bulls.
+The grazing season in Denmark is typically from May to October (weather dependent)

 The cows are fed a special composed fodder mixture.
-The mixture is made out of sweet corn silage, corn, straw, hay and vitamins and minerals.
-All in all 6 tons of fodder is mixed – and consumed – each day.
+The mixture is made out of sweet corn silage, corn, straw, hay, rape and vitamins and minerals.
+All in all 4,5 tons of fodder is mixed – and consumed – each day.

 Freerslev Kotel is nearly self-sufficient with regards to providing food for the animals.
-There are 90 hectare land belonging to the farm.
-Further 110 hectare land are leased some of it close to the farm and some a bit further away (max 10km)
+90 hectare of land is owned by the farm.
+Further 110 hectare land are leased.
+Some of it is positioned close to the farm and some a bit further away (max 10km)

 In 2017 rape is grown on 27% of 210 hectares, barley, rye and wheat was grown on 33% af the land and 40% of the yield was grass for harvesting and for pasture.
 Rape is used for oilproduction and the wheat and rye are used for for bread flour.
 The barley is used for beer making and all surplus grains are used for fodder.
 50 % of the land is grown ecological.

 Freerslev Kotel receives over 4.000 visitors throughout the year.